fieryhenry/BCSFE-Python/README.md

 If you don't have a pc to install and run the editor you can use Termux.

-1. Download [F-Droid](https://f-droid.org/F-Droid.apk) - You can download the Termux apk directly but then it won't automatically update
+1. Download [F-Droid](https://f-droid.org/F-Droid.apk) - You can download the Termux apk directly but then it won't automatically update.
+You cannot download Termux from the Play Store because it does not work

 2. Install F-Droid